How to Manage Remote Work-Life Balance Effectively

 It’s about having the ability to effectively manage and allocate time and energy to both work-related and non-work-related activities.

-That’s why I believe in a fluid work-life harmony rather than a “balance.”
-One that ebbs and flows depending on your workload, priorities and needs.
+That’s why you should try to achieve a fluid work-life harmony rather than a “balance”.
+One that ebbs and flows depending on your workload, priorities, and needs.

-So, how can you create a work-life balance that works for you and your lifestyle?
+So, how do you create a work-life balance that works for you and your lifestyle?
+Let's look at some ways to do so.

-If you prioritize remote work and a freedom-based lifestyle over the norm, then your definition of success is probably different from the average person working a desk job.
+If you prioritize remote work and a freedom-based lifestyle like digital nomadism over the norm, then your definition of success is probably different from the average person working a desk job.
 And that will also be the case for your work-life balance.

 It doesn’t have to be what everyone else says it is—a.k.a. waking up at 5 am to go on a 2-hour commute and not taking a proper lunch break.